 Collage of historic houses and a regional logo for the Whitfield Murray Historical Society, featuring a map outline and stars, in a circular design.

-Local History Question #74
+Local History Question #79

-The Answer: coming soon!
+The Answer: 1925!

 A circular emblem with a map outline of Washington State in the center, featuring stars marking specific locations.
 Encircling the map are the words 'Whitefield Murrah Historic Society' in 3D gold letters.